mariusandra/pigeon-maps/README.md

 **top** - Pixels from the top of the map, calculated from `anchor` and `offset`

+**mapState** - An object `{ center, zoom, bounds, width, height }` that gets updated at every animation frame.
+Use it to build fancy components.

 **latLngToPixel** - A helper `function (latLng, center, zoom)` that returns the position in pixels `[x, y]` for any `[lat, lng]`.
 The last 2 arguments are optional.

 **pixelToLatLng** - A helper `function (pixel, center, zoom)` that converts any pixel coordinates `[x, y]` to `[lat, lng]`.
 The last 2 arguments are optional.